B2B Marketing for Microsoft CSP Partners in Central Asia (2026 Guide)

 Common Mistakes CSP Partners Make

-- Marketing in English when 95% of your buyers search in Russian
+- Marketing in English when 95% of your buyers search in Russian.
+Every page, ad, and email should be in Russian.
+Kazakh is a secondary consideration for government contracts only.

 FAQ